-In these two corn starter trials, the grower’s standard practice was 5 gallons of 10-34-0 plus 1 quart of zinc.
+In two corn starter trials, the grower’s standard practice was 5 gallons of 10-34-0 plus 1 quart of zinc.
 The grower's standard alone was compared to the grower's standard plus 1 quart of Accomplish LM.

 Corn Starter Trials - Minnesota/South Dakota (Multi-Year)

 The data charts below show two- and three-year averages from Minnesota and South Dakota innovative plots conducted by Nutrien Ag Solutions.
-RiseR was applied at 2.5 gallons per acre and Accomplish LM was applied at 1 pint per acre in the starter band at planting.
+Riser was applied at 2.5 gallons per acre and Accomplish LM was applied at 1 pint per acre in the starter band at planting.
 In the top chart, a 7.3 bushel per acre increase over the check demonstrates the effectiveness of using starter fertilizers.